pce-devel/huc/doc/hucc/hucc-function-reference.md

 Returns informations about newly pressed buttons and directions of joypad number '*which*'.
 But beware of this function: these informations are only refreshed every frame, so if your game loop is not fast enough you could miss some keypresses.

 `joybuf( unsigned int which );`
 Gets joypad buffer for joypad '*which*'.
-This function is only available if configured in hucc-config.inc.
+This function is only available if configured in **hucc-config.inc**.

 `get_joy_events( unsigned int which );`
 Gets joypad events for joypad '*which*'.
-This function is only available if configured in hucc-config.inc.
+This function is only available if configured in **hucc-config.inc**.

 `clear_joy_events( unsigned char mask );`
 Clears joypad events specified by '*mask*'.
-This function is only available if configured in hucc-config.inc.
+This function is only available if configured in **hucc-config.inc**.

 ## **Clock Functions**